AnnaFetz/AnnaFetz.github.io/index.md

 <p><li>Social Events: lead to a socialization process (i.e., people forming groups) and present repeated actions, such as drinking or dancing.
 A prototypical example is a Happy Hour. <br>
 <li> Education Events: (academic) prearranged meetings for consultation, exchange of information, or discussion.
 The audience might be not actively involved.<br>
-- Workshop: umbrella term for any laboratory event that actively involves the participants and delivers a tangible result (i.e., product), or breaks new skills.</li><br>
+<li> Workshop: umbrella term for any laboratory event that actively involves the participants and delivers a tangible result (i.e., product), or breaks new skills.</li><br>
 <li> Cultural Events: knowing that cultural has a broad meaning, within this project, an event
 		is defined as cultural if it is designed for entertainment and enjoyment and is related to some branch of art, culture, or local values (i.e., performing arts, musicals, photography,